xuy50/ecgr8119-midterm/README.md

 ### Observations
 - Model B, which was trained using SRGAN-generated high-resolution images, showed slightly better performance compared to Model A. The validation loss for Model B was significantly lower (0.1361 compared to 0.2068 for Model A), indicating that the model was able to generalize better on the validation data.
 - The validation accuracy, F1 score, and AUC for Model B were all higher than those for Model A, though the difference was not substantial (95.68% vs. 95.27%).
 This improvement demonstrates the positive effect of using SRGAN to enhance image quality, which ultimately helped the classifier to make more accurate predictions.
-- From the training and validation loss curves, it can be observed that both models had a decreasing trend in training loss, which indicates proper convergence.
-However, Model A's validation loss started to increase slightly towards the end, suggesting some overfitting, whereas Model B maintained a more stable validation loss, which is indicative of better generalization.
+- From the training and validation loss curves, it can be observed that the model B had a decreasing trend in training loss, which indicates proper convergence.
+However, Model A's validation loss started to increase slightly, suggesting some overfitting, whereas Model B maintained a more stable validation loss, which is indicative of better generalization.
 - The confusion matrices for the two models also provide insights into their performance.
 Model B made fewer incorrect predictions overall, with a reduction in misclassified images for both classes.
 Specifically, the number of incorrect predictions for cats decreased by 2, and for dogs, it decreased by 52 when using Model B compared to Model A. This suggests that the addition of SRGAN-generated images improved the classifier's ability to correctly identify both classes, particularly for the dog category.
 - The validation metrics, including accuracy, F1 score, and AUC, were closely aligned between the two models, but Model B consistently outperformed Model A. This indicates that while the improvements may not be drastic, they are consistent across different evaluation metrics, further emphasizing the utility of SRGAN-generated images in improving model performance.